-I install a 1200 gallon (4550 litre) rainwater tank to collect water for our garden when our irrigation well gets low in the summer.
-This is three part mini-series.
+I install a 1200 gallon (4550 litre) rainwater harvesting tank to collect water for our garden when our irrigation well runs low in the summer.
+This is four part mini-series.

-Install a Rainwater Tank – PART 1: the Base
+Install a Rainwater Harvesting Tank – PART 1: the Base

 (this is a transcript from the video)

-In the following series I’ll look at the smaller 500 gallon tank that we installed off-grid in the garden and powered the pump with solar.
+In the following series I’ll look at the smaller 500 gallon rainwater harvesting tank that we installed off-grid in the garden and powered the pump with solar.
 So that’s coming up a bit later.